Nore5515/Nore5515/README.md

 I'm interested in game design and neural networks, and tend to work in Golang, JS and React.

-Let me know about any upcoming game jams!
+Let me know if you need a programmer for a game jam!

 <!--
 **Nore5515/Nore5515** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.